JC-2014/request/README.md

-# cacheRequest
+# request
-a cache request js on jquery
+request js on jquery (with local cache function)